TalhaProgrammer92/Machine-Learning/Learning/Notes/02 Types of Machine Learning.md

 ---

-## Common Algorithms used in different Types of Machine Learning
+## Algorithms used in different Types of Machine Learning

-Great!
-Here's a breakdown of **common algorithms** used in each type of Machine Learning (ML):

 ---